moderndaymoron/JP/README.md

-# website for JP - Laywers
+# website for JP - Lawyers
 # Meteor